 Use any that you like, this is just a guide

 - Soak the quinoa for 15 mins or overnight.

 - Rinse and drain the quinoa then put in a blender jug with all the other ingredients and blend until smooth.

-- Line a 8″ pan with greaseproof paper or just use a silicon pan and pour in the quinoa batter.
+- Line an 8″ pan with greaseproof paper or just use a silicon pan and pour in the quinoa batter.

-- Bake for 10 mins on no tray at 375 F / 190 C, just to make it crispy on both sides.
+- Bake pizza base for 10 mins on no tray at 375 F / 190 C, just to make it crispy on both sides.

 - Empty the mozzarella mixture into a pan and sift in the tapioca starch.

-- Heat gently while stiring constantly to stop the bottom from burning.
-It’s ready when its thick and gooey and rolls off the spoon slowly.
+- Heat gently while stirring constantly to stop the bottom from burning.
+It’s ready when it’s thick and gooey and rolls off the spoon slowly.

-- Spread the tomato passatta over the base, then blob on the cashew mozzarella and sprinkle with basil leaves.
+- Spread the tomato sauce or passatta over the base, then blob on the cashew mozzarella and sprinkle with basil leaves.